uo294319/MyNotes/UNIOVI/3S2_SysInfo/data/req.md

 	- Card format: `As a [role] I want [feature] for [business value]`
 ---
 ## Elaboration of the Product Backlog
-- Meeting 1.
-Sprint Planning
+- Sprint Planning.
+Meeting 1
-	- US should be doable in a sprint and express a single independent function.
+	-  and express a single independent function.
 	- Refinement in smaller US
 		- Starting by the highest priority
+		- Divide epic US into smaller ones
+			- Should be doable in a sprint
 		- Include Acceptance criteria
 			- Details and conditions to be met.
 			- Express users needs through conversations with the PO.